 Plastic wrap, which is also known as shrink wrap and stretch wrap, is an important resource for your do-it-yourself move.
-Stretch wrap can solve a number of moving related problems, from protecting your furniture to securing loose wires and doors.
+Stretch wrap can solve a number of moving-related problems, from protecting your furniture to securing furniture pads, as well as loose wires and doors.

 We've put together this movers guide to help you learn:

-- Protect fabric furniture from dirt and stains.
+- Use shrink wrap to protect fabric furniture from dirt and stains.
 Notably your couches, dining room chairs, recliners and similar

 - Secure moving blankets (furniture pads) to your furniture to keep them in place.
 Your furniture pads should always be secure to protect your furniture from scratches and other damage.
 This is very handy for wood furniture, such as dressers and table tops